rmc33/lernaJenkins/README.md

 * Create a new multibranch pipeline in Jenkins.

-* Configure pipleine and add lernaJenkins as a shared library https://jenkins.io/doc/book/pipeline/shared-libraries/.
+* Configure pipeline and add lernaJenkins as a shared library https://jenkins.io/doc/book/pipeline/shared-libraries/.

 * Add Jenkinsfile to project root and call global variable startPackagePipeline with branchMapping, gitUrl, credentialsId and nodeJsHome (optional).